PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/sling/starting-from-scratch/index.markdown

 http://localhost:8080/apps.xml
 ```

-How did that happen?
-You are essentially playing with the base way that sling operates.
-See that path after the host and port is really a path to tell Apache Jackrabbit where from the root to go.
+How did this happen?
+Well, we are essentially playing with the main way that Apache Sling operates.
+The path (/apps) after the host and port is really a way to tell Apache Jackrabbit what node you want to grab.
 In this case you said /apps.
-The extension you entered after the word apps told Sling how to render the node.
-In our case we used both json and xml which are default renderers that are always available, but what happens if you use .html instead?
+Once the node was located Sling used the extension you entered to determine how to render the node.
+In this case we used both the json and xml renderers which are always available, but what happens if you use .html instead?
 Try it.

 {% img /images/sling/sling1.PNG 'Sling Render Error' 'Sling Render Error' %}

-Notice how an HTML renderer tried to process that node, but realized basically it was a folder and didn't know what to do with it (to be fair it was missing a special property too that we will get into later).
-So when Sling encounters a .html extension it looks first to see if the URI you gave actually points to a file (like http://localhost:8080/index.html) if so it just renders it.
-If it doesn't it looks to see if there are any script files (JSP,ESP,Etc) in JackRabbit that could render the node, otherwise it fails to a screen similar to this except telling you it searched and just coulding find a renderer.
+Notice how an another available type called the HTML renderer tried to process that node, but realized it was a folder and didn't know what to do with it (to be fair it was missing a special property that would have helped the rendered find it).

+So what happened here?
+Well, when Sling encounters a .html extension it looks first to see if the URI you gave actually points to a file that ends in .html (like http://localhost:8080/index.html) if so it just renders it.
+If it doesn't it looks to see if there are any script files (JSP,ESP,Etc) in JackRabbit that could render the node, otherwise it fails to a screen similar to this except telling you it searched and just could not find a renderer.
+Where it looks for the scripts can be hinted in the actual node themselves but this is out next tutorial, so let's leave it at that.

 ## Data First Development
-So Apache Sling development basically functions backwards doesn't it?
-Essentially the workflow works like this:
+So Apache Sling development basically functions backwards from the normal way we approach web apps.
+Essentially the work flow works like this:

 1. Decide the URI you want to place the data
 2. Place the data in JackRabbit under that URI